CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/installation.md

 | Splunk Common Information Model (CIM) | [https://splunkbase.splunk.com/app/1621/](https://splunkbase.splunk.com/app/1621/) | For data models
 | Splunk Add-on for RWI - Executive Dashboard | [https://splunkbase.splunk.com/app/5063/](https://splunkbase.splunk.com/app/5063/) | For field extraction (VPN data)

-* Note - Other Add-ons are necessary as per data you have.
-Ex.
-If you have Windows data on Splunk you need to have Splunk Add-on for Windows.
-Please see data onboarding section for more information.
+* Note - Additional add-ons are necessary depending on the data present in your Splunk environment.
+For example, if there is Windows data present, then you need to install and configure the Splunk Add-on for Windows.
+Please visit the Data Onboarding section for more information.

 --> <TODO-Ahad> - remove below list from here and need to be included in the Data-Onboarding section instead.